wkhan1219/Hello-Wolrd-/README.md

 How to compile the program from the Command Center?

-First step is to Download JDK and Eclipse.

-- Eclipse is an integrated
-development environment (IDE) used in computer programming.
+First step is to Download JDK and Eclipse.Eclipse is an integrated development environment (IDE) used in computer programming.

 - To compile the program, we have